Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 1. Open `main.pramaters.json` inside of the `infra` folder and fill out the following parameters:
   - `apimPublisherName`: Sample owner name.
   - `apimPublisherEmail`: Sample owner email address.
-  - `contextAadApplicationId`: Client ID from step 2.
+  - `contextAadApplicationId`: Client ID from step 3.
+  - `smartAudience`: Application URL from step 2.
 2. Open a terminal to the samples directory (`samples/Patient and Population Services G10`).
 3. Login with the Azure Developer CLI.
 Specify the tenant if you have more than one.
   - `azd login` or `azd login --tenant-id <tenant-id>`.